 Milanesi's work adorns the walls of celebrities, professional athletes & notable executives, including Jerry West, The Game, Robert Shapiro, Anthony Anderson, & others.
 Highly influenced by the Yves Klein Archives, Milanesi collaborated with distinguished American soccer player Landon Donovan and American basketball player, Chris Paul where both the athlete & artist employ the paint in a unique manner of contradicting energy with athletic equipment as if the image escapes the canvas.
 The applied concept to this body of work encompasses a complexity that captures multiple simultaneous dimensions in time through the spectrum of movement & rich color scheme.

-Milanesi graduated from the University of Southern California & currently resides in Los Angeles.
+Milanesi graduated from the University of Southern California & currently resides in her hometown of Los Angeles.
 She has been part of group exhibitions in New York, London, Los Angeles, & Miami's Art Basel.
-In January 2017, she had her first solo exhibition at Gibson Brands on Sunset (formerly the iconic Los Angeles landmark, Tower Records).
+Her versatile style has also attracted corporate entities such as Gibson Brands, NBA, Nike, ESPN, Casamigos Tequila, Veterinary Clinics of America, & Bloomingdale's.

 In January 2017, she teamed up with Gibson Brands for her first solo exhibition at Gibson Brands on Sunset (formerly the iconic Los Angeles landmark, Tower Records).
 In January 2018, she had a solo exhibition at the Bergamot Station sponsored by the Audio Salon Gallery.
 Her recent exhibition was held at the Werkartz Gallery in Los Angeles.